Buying One-Day (24-Hour) Auto Insurance –

 High or full coverage auto insurance averages $345 a month or $12 a day for a standard policy.
 Since temporary coverage is about $15 a day, keeping a short-term policy for a longer term is much more expensive.

-Whether you need the state minimum coverage where you live, non-owners insurance to borrow someone’s car, or temporary car insurance coverage before you decide on a long term policy, you must carry insurance.
+Whether you need the state minimum coverage where you live, non-owner insurance to borrow someone’s car, or temporary car insurance coverage before you decide on a long-term policy, you must carry insurance.
 Some companies will even offer same-day car insurance or insurance with no down payment.

-One-day car insurance for a driving test still has to meet those state minimum coverage requirements.
+One-day insurance for a driving test still has to meet those state minimum coverage requirements.
 The same goes for borrowing your friend’s car or taking a day trip.
 It’s also important to note that one-day auto insurance is similar to a standard policy as far as coverage goes.
-There are many different types of coverage, depending on your needs.
+There are many different types of coverage, including comprehensive coverage or collision coverage, depending on your needs.